 Please arrive 15 minutes before the hearing.
 If either you or your client is late, the adjudicators will not have a full hour to devote to the case, since they will need to proceed with the next scheduled hearing.

 If you think an electronic hearing will cause you "significant prejudice", you can object to it.
-You must submit your objection to the CICB at least 15 days before the hearing.
+You must submit your objection to the CICB in writing within 14 days of being advised of the form of hearing.
 If the CICB agrees that the electronic format would cause significant prejudice, it will schedule an oral hearing.
 Otherwise, the electronic hearing will proceed.
 Objections to an electronic hearing are not allowed if the only purpose of the hearing is to deal with procedural matters.